Zikae/Sharp-/README.md

 Memory Safe**: No Minecraft modification required

 Important Disclaimer
-The developer is not responsible for any consequences resulting from this software.
+I am not responsible for any consequences resulting from this software.

 Contributing

-We welcome contributions!
+I welcome contributions!
 Please feel free to:
 Report bugs and issues
 Suggest new features
 Submit pull requests